utdata/icj-class/bootstrap/bootstrap-class-01.md

 // Bootstrap Sass Imports
 @import "../../node_modules/bootstrap/scss/bootstrap";
 ```

-- Go into `docs/css/` and delete the `bootstrap.css` file.
-Those are now added to our main styles file.
-- Go into `index.html` and delete the line in the head that calls the `css/bootstrap.css` spreadsheet.

 Congrats!
 You are now ready to get down to business and build a website.